 Stammering facts and the stigma surrounding it.

-Someone who stammers will repeat, prolong or get stuck on sounds or words.
-There might also be signs of visible tension as the person struggles to get the word out.
+Stammering is when someone repeats, prolongs or gets stuck when trying to say sounds or words.
+There might also be signs of visible tension as the person works hard to get the word out.
 But it is different from the occasional repetition that everybody experiences.

-- About 8%* of children will stammer at some point, but most will go on to talk fluently.
+- About 8% of children will stammer at some point.
+For the majority of children this will be temporary.

 - In the UK we largely use the term stammering.
-Other countries use the term stuttering.
-But there's no difference between them, it's the same thing.
+Other countries call it stuttering.
+But it means the same thing.

 - Like other neurological conditions, it covers a spectrum.
 Everyone stammers differently and to different degrees.

-- Many find that as they get older the condition improves.
+- Many find that as they get older, they stammer less.